TeddyLin1997/cash-flow/README.md

 - this is a desktop app for trace spending

-- use Vue + electron to build desktop-app
+- use Vue3 + electron to build desktop-app

 - [Dowload URL](https://drive.google.com/drive/folders/1MZcM972Z8GuymjeUBp3Rt89ZYR3nnS6I)